 Quote verification tool - In each protocol, expert models have access to a quotation tool to present quotes from the text in <quote> tags.
 Similar to Radhakrishnan (2023), if the quote directly matches a portion of the text, the tool generates verified <v_quote> else, it generates unverified <u_quote> tags (see Appendix D.2).
 The judge is instructed to trust only verified quotes (see Appendix D.8).
+We assess the importance of quoting in Appendix A.6.

 Number of rounds and word limit - We run protocols for three rounds.
-For analysis of the number of rounds, see Appendix A.8.
+For ablations with the number of rounds, see Appendix A.8.
 To control for the quantity of information presented to the judge across protocols and mitigate the LLM judge verbosity bias, we restrict transcripts to 900 words in total, limiting consultants to 300 words per argument and debaters to 150 words (see Appendix D.6).

-Language models - We evaluate four large language models as debaters and consultants: GPT-4-Turbo, GPT-3.5-Turbo, Claude 2.1 and Claude 1.3.
-GPT models have been fine-tuned via reinforcement learning from human feedback
+Language models - We evaluate five large language models as debaters and consultants: GPT-4-Turbo, GPT-3.5-

-(Ouyang et al., 2022), and Claude models have been finetuned via Constitutional AI (Bai et al., 2022).
+Turbo (OpenAI, 2023), Claude 2.1, Claude 1.3 (Bai et al., 2022) and Mixtral 8x7B (Jiang et al., 2024).
 Debaters are presented with an egocentric view of the transcript, in which their arguments appear first.
-We present all models with a scratchpad (Wei et al., 2022; Nye et al., 2022), which allows the model to output a set of tokens enclosed in <thinking> tags that other players will not see (see Appendix G.1).
+We present all models with a scratchpad (Wei et al., 2022; Nye et al., 2022), which allows the model to output tokens enclosed in <thinking> tags that other players will not see (see Appendix G.1).